Bowling

 Bowling is a target sport and recreational activity in which a player rolls a ball toward pins (in pin bowling) or another target (in target bowling).
-Most references to bowling are to pin bowling, specifically tenpin bowling, played in the United Kingdom and Commonwealth countries.
+Most references to bowling are to pin bowling, specifically tenpin bowling (played in the United Kingdom, Commonwealth countries and elsewhere).
 Bowling can also refer to target bowling, such as lawn bowls.
-Bowling is played by 120 million people in more than 90 countries, including 70 million people in the United States alone.
+Bowling is played by 120 million people in more than 90 countries, including 70 million people in the United States.

-In pin bowling, players knock over pins on a long smooth surface called a lane.
-Lanes have a wood or synthetic surface with protective lubricating oil applied in different oil patterns that affect ball motion.
-A strike is achieved when all the pins are knocked down on the first roll, and a spare is achieved if all remaining pins are knocked over on a second roll.
-The most common variation of pin bowling is tenpin; other variations include candlepin, duckpin, nine-pin (kegel), and five-pin.
-The historical game skittles is the forerunner of modern pin bowling.

-In target bowling, the aim is usually to get a ball as close to a mark as possible.
-The surface in target bowling may be grass, gravel, or synthetic.
-Lawn bowls, bocce, carpet bowls, pétanque, and boules may have both indoor and outdoor varieties.
-Curling may be considered target bowling, but on ice.

-Variations
+Types

-Bowling is split into two general classes: pin bowling and target bowling.
+Bowling is divided into two general classes: pin bowling and target bowling.

 Pin bowling

-Candlepin balls are the smallest, but candlepins are tallest and thinnest.
+Candlepin balls are the smallest; candlepins are tallest and thinnest.

 Duckpins are the shortest, and duckpin balls are barely larger than candlepin balls.

 Tenpin balls and pins are the heaviest.

-Five main variations are played in North America, with tenpin being the most played but others being practiced in the eastern U.S. and in parts of Canada: